jakebailey/plugingen/README.md

     that the package where the generated code lives will fill with types for function parameters and return values.
 This is somewhat mitigated by prepending `Z_` to generated types, but it's still noisy.
+- plugingen does not generate gRPC plugins.
+Maybe in the future.

 ## An example